-- (1) This device may not cause harmful interference, and - (2) this device must accept any interference received, including interference that may cause undesired operation.
+(1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

-CAUTION:

-Any changes of modifications not expressly approved by the grantee of this device could void the user's authority to operate the equipment.
+FCC Caution: Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate this equipment.